 One of the reasons some people believe dirty hair promotes growth is because too-frequent washing encourages dryness, brittleness and breakage—all of which happen to be some of the same issues you may face by not washing enough!
 If you shampoo too often (for black hair, this could be daily with a harsh, sulfate-laden cleanser), yes, your hair will absolutely dry out and break.
 Anyone's hair will become damaged if they shampoo every day.
 But the alternative (never washing) isn't suitable, either.
 Natural oils, hair products, sebum from your scalp, and even air pollution all build up on your hair.
 Think about what happens then when you never wash it out, or only wash once a month or so.
 The gunk isn't helping where growth is concerned.

-A clean scalp is a healthy scalp, so shampoo with a gentle product on a regular schedule, once or twice a week.
 All hair grows, and it grows an average of 1/4 to 1/2 inch per month, dirty or clean.
 That said, some women notice more growth when they cleanse their tresses and scalps more often than they did in the past.
 The more you moisturize your hair and scalp with water, the healthier your head will be.
 Hair growth flourishes from a clean, healthy scalp.

 The bottom line is, dirty hair doesn't grow any faster than clean hair, so you may as well have a sweet-smelling scalp and fresh tresses.
 They'll look better, feel better, and be healthier, too.